 Los Glaciares National Park, Argentina

-Image captured on 4 February 2019, by the MODIS instrument, on board the Terra satellite.
+Image captured on 4 February 2019, by the MODIS instrument, aboard the Terra satellite.

 Sep 22, 2023